apache/incubator-weex/doc/components/textarea.md

 ### Summary

-The weex builtin component ``textarea`` is used to create interactive controls to accept data from users.Which can be a multi-line [input](./input.md)
+The weex builtin component ``textarea`` is used to create interactive controls to accept data from users.It can be a multi-line [input](./input.md)

 **Notes:** `<textarea>` support all event which `<input>` had